Suppressed Intrinsic Curvature Gravity: Applications

 \subsection{FLRW universe}

 We consider the FLRW (Friedmann–Lemaître–Robertson–Walker) metric in the following form:

 where $k=+1$ for a positively curved space, $k=0$ for a flat space and $k=-1$ for a negatively curved space.
-Here and in all further cases we will take the foliation by the hypersurfaces of constant time.
-Then the normal vector (\ref{normal}) is
+In all the covariant completions described above, by solving the equations of motion, one can pick the normal vector to be the usual

 The induced metric (\ref{gamma}) is

 The extrinsic curvature (\ref{Kab}) is

 The intrinsic curvature scalar calculated by (\ref{3Ricci}) and (\ref{R3}) is